emersion/bups/README.md

 * Otherwise, you can install Bups from PyPI: https://pypi.python.org/pypi/Bups
 * You can also download the source (not recommended): https://github.com/emersion/bups/archive/master.zip

-After installation, you can start Bups by running `bups`.
+When installed, you can start Bups by running `bups`.
 A launcher will also be added to your desktop's app menu.

 If you downloaded the source, run `bin/bups`.